qntm/t-a-i/README.md

 **Unix time** tracks the number of elapsed UTC milliseconds since 1970-01-01 00:00:00 UTC, excluding [leap seconds](https://en.wikipedia.org/wiki/Leap_second).
 (Unix time can equally well be measured in seconds, but here we use milliseconds because this is how a JavaScript `Date` object works.)

+Because Unix time ignores leap seconds, it is not generally possible to determine the *true* amount of elapsed time between any two Unix timestamps by simply subtracting one from the other.
+Equally, it is not safe to add or subtract time intervals to Unix timestamps and expect to receive a new Unix timestamp which is separated from the first Unix timestamp by that interval.
+Results will be wrong by the number of leap seconds in the interval, which depends on when the interval started and ended.

 **TAI milliseconds** tracks the number of elapsed TAI milliseconds since 1970-01-01 00:00:00 TAI.
 TAI does not have leap seconds.

-Instants in Unix time and instants in TAI are in a *one-to-many relationship*.
-During an inserted leap second, one Unix time corresponds to multiple instants in TAI.
-During a removed leap second, a Unix time may have no TAI equivalent.
-Using `t-a-i`, you can get an array of all of the possibilities, or you can get a single "canonical" result.
+All of the above problems are easily solved as follows:

+1. Convert your Unix milliseconds to TAI milliseconds.
+2. Perform your arithmetic.
+3. Convert the TAI results back to Unix time.

 The relationship between TAI and UTC is well-defined as far back as 1 January 1961.
 Prior to 1 January 1972, the relationship was quite complex: TAI seconds were not the same length as UTC seconds; time was inserted in fractions of TAI seconds; time was sometimes removed; time was modified at the beginning of any month, not just January or July. `t-a-i` handles all of these conversions correctly and returns results accurate to at least the millisecond.